 Careers in academia are both exciting and rewarding.
 The resources below provide information to guide you through a faculty career, including finding and preparing for your first faculty position, developing your teaching and research goals, and expanding your mentorship and leadership skills along the way.

-a Faculty Position
+Interviewing for a Faculty Position

 When you apply for an academic position, you may expect a different sort of interview than when you apply for a job in a private clinic, hospital, or school setting.
 Prepare for this unique interview process.

-Commence Your Faculty Career
+Preparing to Commence Your Faculty Career

 Once you accept an offer of employment and sign a contract, your work can begin.
 Maximize success by developing teaching and research plans in advance.